FreeAgent/appengine-magic/README.md

   authentication servlet URL, and forwards the user to the optional destination.
 - `logout-url` (optional keyword: `:destination`): performs logout, and forwards the user to the optional destination.
+- `get-user-id` yields a unique, opaque and permanent identifier string for the user.

 ### Memcache service